eslamahmedabozeid/project/README.md

 # Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server